Cyphs/SteamDeckSTR/README.md

 ## Generate the Game Data

-* After installing Vortex, **don't run it yet**.
-In the Steam Library: right-click on Skyrim Special Edition, go to Properties > Compatibility and make sure Force the use of a specific Steam Play compatibility tool is checked with GE-Proton10-34.
-Install Vortex selects it for you.
-If it isn't, pick GE-Proton10-34 yourself (it's at the bottom of the list).
+* Install Vortex already selected GE-Proton10-34 for Skyrim Special Edition.
+If it isn't selected under Properties > Compatibility in Steam, check Force the use of a specific Steam Play compatibility tool and pick GE-Proton10-34 (it's at the bottom of the list).

 * Run the game normally through Steam so it can generate all necessary data for it to work correctly and to synchronize your save data from Steam cloud.